Undergraduate Studies in Education

 This program offers individuals, who are employed or seeking employment in a human services or health care profession, a focused introduction to the core knowledge bases involved in counselling.
-Course work is designed to enhance the effectiveness of students in their current job or better prepare them for a future career in a helping profession.
+Courses are designed to enhance the effectiveness of students in their current job or better prepare them for a future career in a helping profession.

-This PBD provides a focus for students wishing to work with children aged three through eight.
+This program provides a focus for students wishing to work with children aged three through eight.

 This program will interest practicing teachers who want to assist students to develop a greater awareness and understanding of the broadly defined environment.
 The program encompasses aspects of environment education.
 Through selected course work, environmental issues are explored using a multidisciplinary approach and historical and contemporary issues in human-environment interaction as related to diverse curricula.

 EDUCATION (GENERAL) PBD